Frequently Asked Questions

 Why can’t I enroll in certain Psychology courses during Priority Registration?

-During the priority registration period, we reserve the bulk of our courses for our majors and minors to ensure they can enroll in courses they need to graduate.
-After priority registration (late October and late April), we will make courses available to students in other majors.
+During the priority registration period, we reserve the bulk of our courses for our majors and to ensure they can enroll in courses they need to graduate.
+After priority registration (usually late November and late April), we will make courses available to Psychology Minors and students in other majors if seats are still available.
 When searching for a Psychology course look for the Enrollment Requirements to determine if you are eligible to enroll in a class.

 I’m a Psychology major, but I can’t enroll in certain Psychology courses – Why?